nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

   - Pros: Easy to understand.
   - Cons: An invalid appointment may not be added to the appointment list but will consume an appointment id, which causes the valid id not contiguous.

+**Aspect: How to reschedule appointments:**

+Alternative 1 (current choice):
+Delete the old appointment and then creating a new one.
+- Pros: Easy to implement, no extra function needs to be added.
+- Cons: Have to destruct and construct even if only one attribute needs to be changed.

+Alternative 2:
+Add a new feature called `rescheduleAppointment`.
+- Pros: Less overhead when rescheduling the appointment.
+- Cons: Harder to implement.

 ### Appointment Status Feature